dwarvesf/mcp-db/README.md

 };
 ```

+-   `MyNewToolArgs`: Defines the structure of the arguments that the tool accepts.
+This interface is used for type-checking the arguments passed to the tool handler.
+-   `myNewTool`: This object defines the tool itself.
+    -   `name`: A unique name for the tool.
+This name is used to identify the tool when it is called.
+    -   `description`: A human-readable description of the tool.
+    -   `inputSchema`: A JSON schema that defines the structure of the input arguments.
+This schema is used to validate the arguments passed to the tool.

 ### 2. Implement the Tool Handler

-Implement the tool's logic in `src/handlers.ts`.
-This involves creating a handler function that processes the tool's arguments and performs the desired action.
+Implement the tool's logic within the `createToolHandlers` function in `src/handlers.ts`.
+This function returns an asynchronous function that processes the tool's arguments and performs the desired action.

 ```typescript
 // src/handlers.ts